Healthdirect Free Australian health advice you can count on.

 When might I need a social worker?

 There are many reasons for seeing a social worker.
-They can help you if you if:
+They can help if you:

-• you are in any sort of personal crisis
+• are in any sort of personal crisis

-• you are worried about your children or family's welfare
+• are worried about your children or your family's welfare

-• you are affected by a natural disaster or any sort of trauma
+• are affected by a natural disaster or any sort of trauma

-• you have problems with gambling, substance abuse, poverty or unemployment
+• have problems with gambling, substance abuse, poverty or unemployment

 How do I find a social worker?

-The best way to find a qualified social worker is through the AASW Directory.
+One way to find a qualified social worker is through the Australian Association of Social Workers (AASW) Directory.
+You can search the directory by name, location or services provided.

 You can speak to a Centrelink social worker by calling the same number you use to call Centrelink and asking to speak to a social worker, or by visiting your local service centre.